Path Locks and Crash Recovery

 from openviking.storage.transaction import LockContext, get_lock_manager

-async with LockContext(get_lock_manager(), [path], lock_mode="point") as handle:
+async with LockContext(get_lock_manager(), [path], lock_mode="exact") as handle:

 # Perform operations under lock protection